 I set this project aside since there were structural problems and I couldn’t face her death yet.
-I portray her floating in gauze as if she was till in a coma.
+I portray her floating in gauze as if she was still in a coma.
 I chose to make a collage with an old black and white image of her looking straight at the photographer.
 She was in her twenties, smiling.
 She looked so alive!

-For more than a year we have been witnessing the ravages of Covid19.
-Like me, many families have had to make difficult choices often times without being able to say goodbye to their loved ones.
+For more than a year we have been witnessed the ravages of Covid19.
+Like me, many families have had to make difficult choices often without being able to say goodbye to their loved ones.
 I know their pain, even after several years I still feel it from time to time.

 What shape, vessel or space could house the deceased departure and the grief of a bereaved person?
 The last breath is the point of rupture so it will inform the shape while inside its form a second vessel will hold the grieving heart.
 For once, I am not using my photographs but two poems to express my vision of death and grief.

 Gesshu Soko (1696): Jisei (death poem)

 What material will I use?
 How to represent the act of exhaling?
 How to include these two poems in the structure so they both come together?
 What texture or lettering am I going to choose?
 So many questions that are slowly finding their answers as I am making prototypes.